 The total load placed on the scale must be within the rated capacity of the device to yield an accurate weight.
 Don’t forget about the weight of scoops or containers, although many electronic scales accommodate a tare weight separately from the rated capacity.
 A good rule of thumb is to select a scale that allows you to weigh your heaviest samples in the middle of its range.
 Applications requiring enhanced readability at higher capacities also require more sophisticated load cells, which increases cost.

-What weighing units are required?
+What weighing units are required

 What is the minimum readability?

-Some test methods specify a minimum readability for a scale.
+Some test methods specify minimum readability for a scale.
 Readability is the smallest division of mass that the scale will display.
-For example, A scale with readability of 1 gram displays weights in whole grams, not decimals or fractions.
-The scale must be at least capable of meeting the minimum requirement, however, keep in mind that increasing readability too much may needlessly add expense to the scale of your choice.
+For example, A scale with the readability of 1 gram displays weights in whole grams, not decimals or fractions.
+The scale must be at least capable of meeting the minimum requirement, however, keep in mind that increasing readability too much may needlessly add the expense to the scale of your choice.

-Today’s digital scales are remarkably robust and resistant to dust, moisture, shocks and other environmental conditions, but it’s important to consider how and where you will be using the scale.
+Today’s digital scales are remarkably robust and resistant to dust, moisture, shocks, and other environmental conditions, but it’s important to consider how and where you will be using the scale.
 If accuracy is not critical, you may want to consider a mechanical scale.
 On the other hand, if you need highly specific measurements, a digital scale may be the right choice for you because you’ll yield more precise readings.
-A digital scale also gives you more choices for weighing units, data handling and storage options.
+A digital scale also gives you more choices for weighing units, data handling, and storage options.

 Objects or containers being weighed must be fully supported by the pan or weighing platform.
-If samples hang over or extend beyond the platform, this could result in unstable readings or inaccurate results.
+If samples hangover or extend beyond the platform, this could result in unstable readings or inaccurate results.
 It’s important to select a model that accounts for larger objects if necessary.

 Do you need special features?